vikramsg/vikramsg.github.io/_posts/2026-01-14-introduction-to-formal-methods---part-2.md

 ### Step 3: The Replay Test

-This is the magic glue.
+The way we ensure the implementation matches the spec is by doing replay tests.
 We write a test that reads the JSON trace and drives the Python model.

 ```python
 # test_tcp.py (simplified)